-It's called zonulin, and normally, it's what helps you fight off a bout of food poisoning, so it's technically a good thing.
-But, what the study authors think is that certain people release excess amounts of the stuff after consuming gluten—resulting in an onslaught of not-so-fun symptoms ("brain fog," fatigue, the list goes on... see more here).
+It's called zonulin and, normally, it's what helps you fight off a bout of food poisoning; so it's technically a good thing.
+But, study authors believe some people release excess amounts of the stuff after consuming gluten—resulting in an onslaught of not-so-fun symptoms ("brain fog," fatigue, bloating; see the full list here).

-More research is needed but NPR reports that a trial testing whether it’s possible to temporarily shut down zonulin production will soon be underway.
-That in turn, may lead to a medication to help both celiac disease sufferers and those who are gluten sensitive to manage their symptoms.
+More research is needed but a trial testing whether it’s possible to temporarily shut down zonulin production will soon be underway, NPR reports.
+That, in turn, may lead to a medication to help both celiac disease sufferers and those who are gluten-sensitive to manage their symptoms.

-Even if you feel no different (therefore realizing you're in the clear on the gluten front), shunning the bread for a few weeks has some perks: It’s a good diet quality check since it forces you to look more closely at the foods you eat, ingredient labels, etc, says Zeratsky.
+Even if you feel no different (you're in the clear on the gluten front), shunning gluten for a few weeks has some perks: It’s a good diet-quality check since it forces you to look more closely at the foods you eat, ingredient labels, etc., says Zeratsky.
 Plus, it may encourage you to try healthy gluten-free grains that you might not have otherwise.
 (Here are just a few you should eat, gluten-sensitive or not.)

-But once your trial ends—if you feel no real difference—add some healthy gluten-filled foods back in to your life.
-“A gluten-free diet is a restrictive diet and not easy to follow,” says Zeratsky, and if you are an athlete, you’ll need to rethink your carbo-loading routine.
-(However, gluten-sensitive athletes should know: It is possible to consume enough carbohydrates from fruits, starchy vegetables, and dairy to fuel your body through tough workouts, per Zeratsky.)
+And if you're an athlete, you’ll need to rethink your carbo-loading routine.
+(However, gluten-sensitive athletes should know: It is possible to consume enough carbs from fruits, starchy vegetables, and dairy to fuel your body through tough workouts, per Zeratsky.)

-2. Check out other grains that don’t have gluten: Millet, buckwheat, and amaranth are just a few to try.
+- Check out gluten-free grains: Millet, buckwheat, and amaranth are just a few to try.